10yard/vectorkong/readme.md

 ![VectorKong Plugin Screenshot](https://i.imgur.com/BnjPCD9.gif)

-Tested with latest MAME version 0.245
+Tested with MAME version 0.241

 Compatible with all MAME versions from 0.196